');

 About Kingfisher, OK

-Kingfisher is a small community in Oklahoma with a population of 4,964 residents.
-The median household income is $66,000 per year, which is near the national average.
-The median age in Kingfisher is 39.1 years.
+Kingfisher is a small town located in Oklahoma with a population of 4,964 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $66,000 per year, which is 12% below the national median of $75,149.
+The median age of 39.1 years is close to the US median age of 38.9 years.

 How Kingfisher Ranks in Oklahoma